emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The V_MAX constraint ensures that the Bernstein bound factor satisfies δ ≈ 1 for AES-GCM-SST in protocols where P_MAX + A_MAX ≈ 2<sup>16</sup>, such as QUIC {{RFC9000}}, and always δ ≈ 1 for Rijndael-GCM-SST.
 In addition to bounding δ, the Q_MAX constraint establishes a minimum complexity for distinguishing attacks and an upper bound on the fraction of plaintext bits recoverable by an attacker.
 Since encryption and decryption queries play equivalent roles in the Bernstein bound factor δ, it follows that Q_MAX ≤ V_MAX.

-All protocols employing GCM-SST MAY impose stricter limits on P_MAX, A_MAX, Q_MAX, and V_MAX than those specified here.
+Protocols employing GCM-SST MAY impose stricter limits on P_MAX, A_MAX, Q_MAX, and V_MAX than those specified here.
 Protocols using AES-GCM-SST MUST enforce limits sufficient to ensure:

 {: style=""}
 * Q_MAX ⋅ P_MAX ⪅ 2<sup>63</sup>